Zouhair Feddal

-Zouhair Feddal Agharbi (زهير فضال; born 23 December 1989) is a Moroccan professional footballer who plays for the Morocco national football team.
-Mainly a central defender, he can also appear as a left-back or defensive midfielder.
+Zouhair Feddal Agharbi (زهير فضال; born 23 December 1989) is a Moroccan former professional footballer who played as a defender.

 Club career

 Early career

 Born in Tétouan, Feddal started playing for Moghreb Tétouan at a young age, before moving with his family to Spain when at the age of six.
 In 2006, after representing FC Vilamalla and CF Peralada as a youth, he joined AS Monaco FC's youth setup, but moved back to Spain with CE Mataró in the following year.

 Feddal joined UE Vilajuïga in the 2008 summer, making his senior debuts with the side in Tercera División.
 In July 2009 he signed a three-year deal with Segunda División B side Terrassa FC, but moved to CD Teruel in the fourth tier in January of the following year.

 On 13 August 2010, Feddal signed for CD San Roque de Lepe in the third division, after being previously on trial.
 In May of the following year he moved to RCD Espanyol, being assigned to the reserves in the same level.

 Feddal was released by the Pericos in June 2012, and subsequently signed for FUS de Rabat in September.